PTA Legislative Issues

 With Sunset Clauses Continuing (see expiration repeal dates below)

-Two physical therapist assistant extender bills were signed into law by Governor Paterson on July 30, 2010:
+Two physical therapist assistant extender bills were signed into law:

 - NYS Education Department Home Page†